I'm Michaela:

 I will bend over backwards to fulfill duty and uphold tradition — even at the cost of my own well-being.

-It took a spiritually abusive job to show me the truth about this way of living: If I keep living like this, it will literally kill me.
+It took a toxic job to show me the truth about this way of living: If I keep living like this, it will literally kill me.

-My health drastically declined throughout my time at said job.
-I walked out of it with an autoimmune disease and a heart murmur.
+My health drastically declined throughout my time at said job, and I walked out of it with an autoimmune disease.

 I’ve found that it is nearly impossible to put the mental and emotional toll it took into words, but the physical descriptors of my time at the job (and even after) seem to get the point across: